Read this article in our brand new Speed Reading Mode

 Mistake #4: writing content that doesn’t convert

 Lead conversion is the lifeblood of marketing.
 If your content doesn’t inspire a reader to click on a CTA or buy a product, it has to go down as a failure.
-Again, attractive, well-written content is only useful if it serves a purpose.
+Again, attractive, well-written content - even down to project names - is only useful if it serves a purpose.
 If you’re content isn’t converting, it could be because:

 Not only should content be customer-centric, it should also connect with the right customer at the right time.